Rolling Stock

 Status: OPERATIONAL

-Built: ROF Bishopton on-site works date unknown.
+Built: ROF Bishopton on-site works in 1980’s.

 Number: GR-B12 (26)